 The Faculty of Arts and Social Sciences has the largest concentration of academics working on the United States, and the widest range of units of study focused on the United States, of any university in Australia.

 Pathway through the major

-The units of study for the major can be found in the unit of study table for American Studies.
-The table shows units of study on offer in the current handbook year.
-You may find information regarding a full list of units of study available to the major on the departmental website.
+The units of study for the major can be found in the table for American Studies.
+It shows units of study on offer in the current handbook year.
+You may find information regarding a full list of units of study available to the major on the American Studies program website;

 Junior units of study (1000 level)

-In your first semester you will complete either HSTY1023 Emerging Giant: The Making of America OR HSTY1076 American History from Lincoln to Clinton.
+In your first semester you will complete either HSTY1023 Emerging Giant: The Making of America OR HSTY1076 American History from Lincoln to Obama.
 In second semester you complete AMST1001: Global America.

 Senior units of study (2000 and 3000 level)

 As part of the American Studies major you must complete the core senior-intermediate (2000 level) unit, AMST2601 American Foundations.
-You must also complete the compulsory senior-advanced (3000 level) unit, AMST3601 Perspectives on America.
+You must also complete the compulsory senior-advanced (3000 level) unit, AMST3601 American Perspectives.
 Entry into AMST3601 requires prior completion of at least 24 credit points of senior units of study.

 The remaining 24 credit points required for the major will come from the selection of elective units of study listed in the American Studies unit of study table.
 A maximum of 18 credit points can be taken from any one elective subject area.